 Bonus Question: Do you have photos of your work from our wedding venue?

-This allows you to envision what the space may look like on the day of your wedding.
+This allows you to envision what the space may look like on your wedding day.
 Also, it allows you to see what spaces other couples have decorated that you may have never realized could be—fireplaces, staircases, and even the ceiling!

 Our Pinterest board is organized by decor type, venue, and ceremony.
 We even have a board for creative spaces we have decorated at past weddings.

-Many vendors also have a minimum, if it’s not within your budget, they may be able to suggest friends in the industry that may be within your budget.
+Many vendors also have a minimum, if it’s not within your budget, they may be able to suggest friends that may be within your budget.

 Also, what is included in their fee may vary among the florists you talk to.
-Many florists will break each piece down and provide what the fee is for that item to give you a clear understanding of exactly what you’re getting and the cost associated with it.
+Many florists will break each piece down and provide what the fee is to give you a clear understanding of exactly what you’re getting and the cost.
 Don’t be afraid to ask to modify items to fit your budget needs.

 As we stated in question number two, ask to see pictures of past weddings matching the aesthetic you are looking for.
-Florists want to bring your dreams to life, so providing as much detail and inspiration for your dream aesthetic helps them make it a reality.
+Florists want to bring your dreams to life, so provide as much detail and inspiration for your dream aesthetic.

 With vendor dates booking quickly, you want to clarify the next steps with your florist.
 Due to the abundance of interest, many vendors are no longer holding dates without a deposit.
 Clarify with your vendor how to go about securing your date as soon as you know you want to work with them.
 Get details on the next step and a rough estimate of what a deposit will look like so you are prepared to book as soon as possible.

 Meeting with prospective wedding vendors should be fun, not stressful!
-Make it a mini date night and grab a glass of wine with your partner and relax while interviewing wedding vendors.
-As long as you’re doing your research and asking the right questions, you’ll find the best-fit vendors that will make your wedding day absolutely perfect!
+Make it a mini date n and grab a glass of wine with your partner and relax while interviewing wedding vendors.
+As long as you’re doing your research and asking the right questions, you’ll find the best-fit vendors that will make your wedding perfect!